-I am a postdoctoral research fellow at Wireless Computing Lab (WCL) in the Department of Electrical and Computer Engineering at the University of Toronto.
-Prior to that, I was postdoctoral researcher and lecturer at the Institute for Digital Communications (IDC) in the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany.
+I am Assistant Professor - Teaching Stream in the Department of Electrical and Computer Engineering at the University of Toronto.
+From 2023 to 2024, I was Postdoctoral Research Fellow at Wireless Computing Lab (WCL) in the University of Toronto.
+From 2020 to 2023, I was Postdoctoral Research Associate and Lecturer at the Institute for Digital Communications (IDC) in the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany.
 I have received my PhD (in German Doktor der Ingenieurwissenschaft) with distinction from FAU in 2020, supervised by Prof. Dr.-Ing.
 Ralf R. Müller and Prof. Dr. Hermann Schulz-Baldes.

-My main area of interest is to explore the connections between theoretical physics and the theory of learning.
-This has been the topic of my doctoral dissertation, entitled Statistical Mechanics of Regularized Least Squares, and is still being my main research focus.
+My main area of expertise is Machine Learning with focus on Deep Learning and its applications to Communications and Signal Processing.
+My research also investigates the connections between Theoretical Physics and the Theory of Learning.
+This has been the topic of my doctoral dissertation, entitled Statistical Mechanics of Regularized Least Squares, and is still one of my research areas.

 Statistical Learning Theory